 Funnel – Last but not least, is Funnel, a CRM (customer relationship management) and marketing automation tool built specifically for the small business.
 CRM & marketing automation are all the buzz lately, but most tools are WAY overkill for small businesses and too expensive.
 That’s where Funnel comes in.
 Painfully easy to use, and incredibly affordable ($4-$8/month), it’s a great tool to help create lead generation forms, track your leads and customers, and send proposals.

+If you happen to have a small business I would really suggest that you take a look at AMP Payment Systems to see a steady growth.
 What say you?
 Any useful tools you’ve found?
 If so, share in the comments section as I’d love to hear about them.